varunnemaaa/netflix_sql_project/README.md

   AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;

 ✅ 14.
-Categorize Content Based on Violence Keywords SELECT
+Categorize Content Based on Violence Keywords
-    category,
-    COUNT(*) AS content_count
-FROM (

 SELECT
-        CASE
-            WHEN description ILIKE '%kill%'
-              OR description ILIKE '%violence%'
-            THEN 'Bad'
-            ELSE 'Good'
-        END AS category
-    FROM netflix
-) sub
-GROUP BY category;✅ 1.
-Count the Number of Movies vs TV Shows SELECT
-    type,
-    COUNT(*) AS total_content
-FROM netflix
-GROUP BY type;

-✅ 2.
-Find the Most Common Rating for Movies and TV Shows WITH rating_counts AS (
-    SELECT
-        type,
-        rating,
-        COUNT(*) AS rating_count
-    FROM netflix
-    GROUP BY type, rating
-),
-ranked_ratings AS (
-    SELECT
-        type,
-        rating,
-        RANK() OVER (PARTITION BY type ORDER BY rating_count DESC) AS rnk FROM rating_counts
-)
-SELECT
-    type,
-    rating AS most_frequent_rating
-FROM ranked_ratings
-WHERE rnk = 1;

-✅ 3.
-List All Movies Released in 2020
-SELECT title, release_year
-FROM netflix
-WHERE type = 'Movie'
-  AND release_year = 2020;

-✅ 4.
-Top 5 Countries with the Most Content
-SELECT
-    country,
-    COUNT(*) AS total_content
-FROM netflix
-WHERE country IS NOT NULL
-GROUP BY country
-ORDER BY total_content DESC
-LIMIT 5;

-✅ 5.
-Identify the Longest Movie
-SELECT
-    title,
-    duration
-FROM netflix
-WHERE type = 'Movie'
-ORDER BY CAST(SPLIT_PART(duration, ' ', 1) AS INT) DESC
-LIMIT 1;

-✅ 6.
-Find Content Added in the Last 5 Years
-SELECT
-    title,
-    type,
-    date_added
-FROM netflix
-WHERE date_added >= CURRENT_DATE - INTERVAL '5 years';

-✅ 7.
-Find All Content by Director "Rajiv Chilaka" SELECT
-    title,
-    type,
-    release_year
-FROM netflix
-WHERE director ILIKE '%Rajiv Chilaka%';

-✅ 8.
-List All TV Shows with More Than 5 Seasons
-SELECT
-    title,
-    duration
-FROM netflix
-WHERE type = 'TV Show'
-  AND CAST(SPLIT_PART(duration, ' ', 1) AS INT) > 5;

-✅ 9.
-Count the Number of Content Items in Each Genre SELECT
-    TRIM(genre) AS genre,
-    COUNT(*) AS total_content
-FROM netflix,
-     UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre
-GROUP BY genre
-ORDER BY total_content DESC;

-✅ 10.
-Average Number of Content Releases per Year in India WITH india_yearly_content AS (
-    SELECT
-        release_year,
-        COUNT(*) AS yearly_count
-    FROM netflix
-    WHERE country ILIKE '%India%'
-    GROUP BY release_year
-)
-SELECT
-    release_year,
-    yearly_count,
-    AVG(yearly_count) OVER () AS avg_yearly_releases
-FROM india_yearly_content
-ORDER BY release_year;

-✅ 11.
-List All Documentary Movies
-SELECT
-    title
-FROM netflix
-WHERE listed_in ILIKE '%Documentaries%';

-✅ 12.
-Find All Content Without a Director
-SELECT
-    title,
-    type
-FROM netflix
-WHERE director IS NULL;

-✅ 13.
-Movies Featuring Salman Khan in the Last 10 Years SELECT
-    title,
-    release_year
-FROM netflix
-WHERE caste ILIKE '%Salman Khan%'
-  AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;

-✅ 14.
-Categorize Content Based on Violence Keywords SELECT
     category,
     COUNT(*) AS content_count